tacs/memecoin-launchpad/README.md

 # Frontend
 #### Features
 1. Uses [dexie](https://github.com/dexie/Dexie.js) to cache the transactions
+1. :construction::construction: Allow to set total supply and what percentage to use for sale, LP (Liquidity Pool), marketing, team, reserve

 #### Instructions
 1. To start the frontend: `cd frontend && npm run dev`